PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 6. Share the interview snapshot with your team

-Take a screenshot of your completed interview snapshot and share it on Slack (or any other messenger platform you use)!
-At PostHog, we have a #posthog-feedback channel everyone in the company has access to.
+Take a screenshot of your completed interview snapshot and share it on Slack – we have a dedicated channel for them.
 Sharing the snapshot in such a way is bound to create a conversation, follow up questions or ideas.
 This is exactly what you want.

 ## More tips for successful interviews